 Rehabilitative occupational therapy (OT) services are considered medically necessary when ALL the following criteria are met:

 *Note: Illness includes a wide range of conditions.
 For purposes of clarity, illness includes, but is not limited to autism spectrum disorder.
-In general, OT services for autism spectrum disorder and for other causes of developmental delay are habilitative services rather than rehabilitative services.
-See below for criteria for habilitative services.

 Not Medically Necessary:

 Maintenance (see definitions) therapy is considered not medically necessary as a rehabilitative service.